podium-lib/podium-lib.github.io/docs/api/getting_started.md

 title: Getting Started
 ---

-Podium consist of two parts; Podlets and Layouts.
-Each part has a module for developing each of these.
+Podium consists of two parts; podlets and layouts, each with its own matching module to be used for development.

 ### Podlets

-If one are to write a server for serving page fragments, or Podlets in Podium speak, one should be using the [@podium/podlet module](api/podlet.md).
+When writing a server for serving page fragments (podlets), the [@podium/podlet module](api/podlet.md) should be used.

 ### Layouts

-If one are to write a layout server to compose page fragments together, one should be using the [@podium/layout module](api/layout.md).
+When writing a layout server in order to compose page fragments together, the [@podium/layout module](api/layout.md) should be used.

 ## HTTP Framework Compabillity

 Podium is HTTP framework agnostic with first class support for [Express].
-In practise this means that core Podium works with the standard [http.Server] module in node.js but the core modules also comes with [Express] compatible middleware methods for easy usage.
+In practise this means that core Podium works with the standard [http.Server] module in Node.js but the core modules also come with [Express] compatible middleware methods for ease of use.

-Due to the fact that Podium is built for usage with [http.Server] module in node.js, its easy to make Podium work with multiple HTTP frameworks.
+Due to the fact that Podium is built for usage with the [http.Server] module in Node.js, it's pretty straight forward to get Podium to work with most HTTP frameworks.
 The most common way to support different HTTP framework is through plugins.

-[Hapi] and [Fastify] is endorsed HTTP frameworks by the Podium team which maintain plugins for these HTTP frameworks.
+[Hapi] and [Fastify] are both HTTP frameworks that the Podium team support by maintaining plugins for each.
 There are also user land plugins for other HTTP frameworks.

-Using Podium together with [Hapi] or [Fastify] does normally require that the plugin is handed an instance of one of the Podium modules.
+Using Podium together with [Hapi] or [Fastify] requires that the plugin is handed an instance of the appropriate Podium module.

- * To write a Podlet server with Hapi; please see [@podium/hapi-podlet]
+-   To write a podlet server with Hapi; please see [@podium/hapi-podlet]
- * To write a Layout server with Hapi; please see [@podium/hapi-layout]
+-   To write a layout server with Hapi; please see [@podium/hapi-layout]
- * To write a Podlet server with Fastify; please see [@podium/fastify-podlet]
+-   To write a podlet server with Fastify; please see [@podium/fastify-podlet]

-Example of setting up a Podlet server in all HTTP framworks supported and endorsed by the Podium team:
+Example of setting up a podlet server in all HTTP frameworks supported by the Podium team:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const express = require('express');
 const Podlet = require('@podium/podlet');